 Vacation Tips: Summer Boredom Busters

-You may not be able to escape to the beautiful Outer Banks for the entire summer, so hereare several indoor and outdoor boredom busters that’ll help you slow down, have some fun...and quickly solve the "there's nothing to do" problem.
+You may not be able to escape to the beautiful Outer Banks for the entire summer, (though we all wish we could!) so here are several indoor and outdoor boredom busters that’ll help you slow down, have some fun...and quickly solve the "there's nothing to do" problem.

-This fun experiment will teach children the different habitats where different "beach" animals live!
-For this boredom buster you'll need a box ofgraham crackers, some water, 2 shallow pans or pie plates and some plastic/toy beach animals.
-Crush the graham crackers (so they look like sand) andput in one pan.
+This fun experiment will teach children the habitats where different "beach" animals live!
+For this boredom buster you'll need a box of graham crackers, some water, 2 shallow pans or pie plates and some plastic/toy beach animals.
+Crush the graham crackers (so they look like sand) and put them in one pan.
 Pour water in the other pan.
 Gather your beach animals and have the children decide where each animal lives - the sea or the sand?

 Bubbles are a blast whether you're 3 or 30.
-Make your own bubble solution by mixing one part dishwashing detergent with ten parts water, and a littleglycerin or corn syrup to make the bubbles hold.
-Your child can use almost any open-ended object to make bubbles, including the rings from a six-packof soda or a clothes hanger (with sharp ends bent back for safety).
-Try making bigger and bigger bubbles, but be careful he doesn't drink the solution!
+Make your own bubble solution by mixing one part dishwashing detergent with ten parts water and a little glycerin or corn syrup to make the bubbles hold.
+Your child can use almost any open-ended object to make bubbles including the rings from a six-pack of soda or a clothes hanger (with sharp ends bent back for safety).
+Try making bigger and bigger bubbles, but be careful no one drinks the solution!

-Campouts are always fun, but the living-room variety has the added benefit of being temperature controlled and replete with carpet, cushions, and theall-important access to the kitchen and bathroom.
-Pitch a small pup tent, or make your own by placing blankets over carefully arranged furniture.
-Thenpull out the sleeping bags, pillows, flashlights, and s'mores for a real camping experience.
-The "tent" can stay up for as long as you want, making iteasy for you and your child to go camping anytime.
+Camping is always fun but the living-room variety has the added benefit of being temperature controlled and complete with carpet, cushions, and the all-important access to the kitchen and bathroom.
+Pitch a small pup tent or make your own by placing blankets over carefully arranged furniture.
+Then pull out the sleeping bags, pillows, flashlights, and S'Mores for a real camping experience.
+The "tent" can stay up for as long as you want, making it easy for you and your child to go camping anytime.